 Upon termination or expiration of the contract, a family living at the property is entitled to receive a tenant-based voucher.
 Tenant-based assistance would not begin until the owner's required notice period ends.
 The PHA must provide the family with a voucher and the family must also be given the option by the PHA and owner to remain in their unit with HCV tenant-based assistance as long as the unit complies with inspection and rent reasonableness requirements.
 The family must pay their total tenant payment (TTP) and any additional amount if the gross rent exceeds the applicable payment standard.
 The family has the right to remain in the project as long as the units are used for rental housing and are otherwise eligible for HCV assistance.
 The owner may not terminate the tenancy of a family that exercises its right to remain except for serious or repeated lease violations or other good cause.
 Families that receive a tenant-based voucher at the expiration or termination of the PBV HAP contract are not new admissions to the PHA HCV tenant-based program, and are not subject to income eligibility requirements or any other admission requirements.
-If the family chooses to remain in their unit with tenant-based assistance, the family may do so regardless of whether the family share would initially exceed 40 percent of the family's adjusted monthly income.
+If the family chooses to remain in their unit with tenant-based assistance, the family may do so regardless of whether the family share would initially exceed 40 percent of the family may do so regardless of whether the family share would initially exceed 40 percent of the family income.